Improving Wellbeing Using Three Key Pillars in Collaborative Infrastructure

 The rise of e-scooters is another example where only two of the triangle’s legs were supported.
 Airdropped almost overnight into many cities around the U.S, multiple private companies developed technology that satisfied a real user demand.
 The intuitive nature of scooters met with considerable public interest, and they became an instant ‘success’ in fulfilling basic mobility needs.
 Cities, largely object to their intrusion and absent from the planning and organization of this novel device, were left to scratch their heads, and ultimately banned them.

 No matter your stance on either of these examples, it is clear that significant opportunities to create a functioning infrastructure around wellbeing have been missed because of a fundamental lack of shared understanding in why and how these infrastructures benefit the city and its people.

 Given these shortcomings an opportunity to improve organizational structures for cities presents itself through collaborative infrastructure.
 It is a balanced measure to use when cities pivot towards creating healthy cities.

 Collaborative infrastructure has the potential to reshape the relationship between cities, businesses, and people at the city scale.
 When we talk about collaborative infrastructure, we’re talking about inclusive mechanisms for building shared understanding.
-To do this, Gehl partnered with IDEO to develop the Collaborative Cities CoLab, a platform that brings governments, business, and people together to reconcile needs and capabilities towards a shared goal.
+To do this, Gehl partnered with IDEO CoLab to develop the Collaborative Cities portfolio–where governments, businesses, and people come together to reconcile needs and capabilities towards a shared goal.
 To kick this off, we’re hosting a series of ‘hard problems’ events around the world to provide a forum to understand, map, and organize around core challenges that cities face.